Accessible Word Document Guidelines

 • Use built-in bullet or numbered lists instead of manually typing symbols

-• Use simple, readable fonts
+• Use simple, readable fonts (Verdana, Tahoma, Calibri, Arial, Roboto).

 • Keep language clear and concise